Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Did you know that Goa has an extremely scenic dam called the Salaulim dam hidden away?
-This dam is the perfect example of a duckbill spillway, is surrounded by a botanical garden where you can indulge in a picnic and is located on the river Salalim, a tributary of the Zuari river.
+This dam is the perfect example of a duckbill spillway, is surrounded by a botanical garden where you can indulge in a picnic and is located on the river Salaulim, a tributary of the Zuari river.
 Panjim to Salaulim dam is a distance of 61 km while Margao to Salaulim dam is a distance of 26 km.
-If you’ve explored Goa many-a times and are looking to see a different side of Goa, visit this dam and enjoy the picturesque drive along the way.
+If you’ve explored Goa many-a-times and are looking to see a different side of Goa, visit this dam and enjoy the picturesque drive along the way.

 Explore Offbeat Goa

 Lately, more and more people are inspired to explore Goa beyond the beaches.
 Consequently, people are driven to explore offbeat places in Goa - such as the temples, the lesser-known churches, islands, lakes etc. If you too are keen on exploring another side of Goa, take a look at this blog post on the 17 best offbeat places in Goa.